-All activities or programs subject to the Youth Protection policy must register with University Compliance, Ethics, and Risk through the Squire registration system.
+All activities or programs subject to the Youth Protection policy must register with University Compliance and Ethics through the Squire registration system.

 As part of the registration process, the program sponsor must submit the following information at least 45 days prior to the start date of the program/activity:

 - Program title, description, length of session, and location, and university facilities being utilized if applicable.

 - Overnight stay details, including at least two program staff indicated residing overnight, if applicable.

 - Program sponsor’s contact information (and a primary contact for the program if different from the program sponsor).

 - Information on all program staff, including name, phone number, email address, employee or volunteer status with UCF or the third-party organization, and the number of hours the staff member will be working with the minors.
 This must be completed at least five business days prior to the program start date.